0BAB1/HOLY_CORE_COURSE/tutorial.md

 Sounds simple enough, but our current project testing setup has some limitations that have to be carefully taken into account.
 These limitation leads to :

-- We will only have 1 memory file for each memory in the system.
-Wich will prove to be annoying when we'll have to test dozens of differents instructions. (it is what it is).
+- We will only have 1 memory (*it is what it is*).
 - We have to load the initial "ROMs" memory hexfiles directly via hardcoded verilog.
-Thus the modifications and limitations described above. (thanksfully, verilog will ignre comments, allowing us to explain what instruction does what and why)
+Thus the modifications and limitations described above.
-- The cocotb framework is great but when test benches and data get more complex, we have to use a bunch of tricks, that I'll do my best to explain here.
+- The cocotb framework is great **but** when test benches and data get more complex, we have to use these kinds of tricks.

-Whith all of these facts in mind, let's write some test ROMs for our lw datapath !
+With all of these facts in mind, let's write some test ROMs for our lw datapath !

-for the instrcution memory to test our data path, we'll use a simple
+For the instrcution memory to test our data path, we'll use a simple lw test  :

 ```asm
 lw x18 8(x0) // loads daata from addr 0x00000008 in reg x18 (s2)